golfmak 2010

 It is extremely important that your commitment to managing the golf course you plan to own is sincere all the way.
 You are about to become a multifaceted 8-in-one businessperson:

 2. You're about to become a retail merchandiser (golf/tennis pro shop).
-December 2004: We had a saying back a few years, "The banker won't take golf clubs, golf shirts, or golf shoes as mortgage payments!"
+UPDATE April 2012: We had a saying back a few years, "The banker won't take golf clubs, golf shirts, or golf shoes as mortgage payments!"
 Too many merchandisers are paying taxes for profits when they are still on the shelves.
 Learn how to merchandise.
-Learn how to mark down.
+Learn how to manage mark downs.
+Inventory on the shelves is like ice in summer - shrinking in value every minute.

 3. You'll likely become a practice range operator.
-December 2004: The practice range issue is a major bug with me.
+UPDATE April 2012: The practice range issue is a major bug with me.
 Too many operators give the range little more than lip service.
 Clean, quality range balls and decent practice turf is a must.
 I ran a range for almost 30-years.
 Man, we made good money every year!

 4. You'll need to become a psychologist and Membership Director (managing a membership - believe me, it's an Art!).
-December 2004: Memberships are declining almost everywhere in the country.
+UPDATE April 2012: Memberships are declining almost everywhere in the country.
 You want to hold them as best you can, but you cannot let your members dictate policy.
+I have a horror story I will be glad to discuss with anyone directly.
+It's a case where membership was running the business under constant threat.
+Best is to call me: 941-739-3990.

 5. You will become a farmer (turf manager).
-December 2004: Turf conditions are Paramount!
+UPDATE April 2012: Turf conditions are Paramount!
 You need to know your turf issues as well as your superintendent.
 The best service in the world won't mean a 'hill of beans' if your greens are poor.
 I mean, you want those people on your golf course so you can give them great service!

 6. You will become an advertising and marketing person (you better learn how to write and place an ad - marketing is crucial in today's golf business survival game).
-December 2004: Developing marketing skills is the most important single function you will have in today's golf business marketplace.
+UPDATE April 2012: Developing marketing skills is the most important single function you will have in today's golf business marketplace.
+Become a net worker.
+Learn to use Facebook and Twitter.
+Build interaction between you and your customers.

 7. You need to be an accountant - watching your revenue activity every day.
 Review and understand the balance sheet often.
 Following trends is very important as you watch your golf course perform financially.
-December 2004: Your Point of Sale (POS) and Accounting Program is vital for monitoring your golf course business today.
+UPDATE April 2012: Your Point of Sale (POS) and Accounting Program is vital for monitoring your golf course business today.
 A good system will be highly user friendly and should make you money.
-The best systems are integrated with your accounting software and also are connected with the Internet for 24/7 tee sheet availability.
-Write me for the POS I believe is the best one out there: mike@golfmak.com.
+The best systems can integrate with your accounting software and connected with the Internet for 24/7 online tee sheet availability.
+There are now several very good systems out there, some better suited to daily fee courses, some for private clubs.
+Write me for the POS systems I believe may be best suited to your golf course: mike@golfmak.com.

 8. Personnel or Human Resources manager.
 You need to learn how to manage employees - many of whom are on the lowest end of the pay scale.
 Turnover is frequent.
 Theft, tardiness, performance indifference are often prevalent.
-December 2004: If you have more than 10 employees, you need a Professional Employment Organization (PEO).
+UPDATE April 2012: If you have more than 10 employees, you need a Professional Employment Organization (PEO).
 Believe me, employee issues and your protection is vitally important in this ambulance-chasing and changing employee environment.
-Write me for a PEO I highly recommend: mike@golfmak.com.

 Weekends off?
 Not if you're aiming for success.
 Not too many golf course owners are fishermen!